meinzeugde/sn-project-template/README.md

 # 3. Auto-Completion

 The project template comes with a preinstalled Auto-Completion for JQuery and ServiceNow.
-To use those definition files, you'll have to append them as comments on the first line  of your scripts, e.g.:

 If you want to use GlideRecord Auto-Completion, please visit: https://github.com/meinzeugde/sn-dts.